benzelcurry/benzelbook/README.md

 # benzelbook
-Benzelbook is a Facebook-inspired app, built using the MERN stack.
+benzelbook is a Facebook-inspired app, built using the MERN stack.

 Live preview at https://benzel-book.web.app/